 All festival stewards are members of Peace Patrol.
 These volunteers are trained in first aid, CPR and they all have completed a mass gatherings safety course.
 We can rely on a group of 1 000 people, who are on site to help and guide festival goers and ensure that you can enjoy the festival safely.
 Ask them for help in any situation, and feel free to report any situations that you find strange or worrisome.
 Keep an eye out for the volunteers wearing red t-shirts!
 Follow their guidance and advice as they know the festival and festival rules best.

 Safety of the festival participants is our priority.
-We have developed our own health & safety protocols and we cooperate with professional services, first responders, police, firefighters and anti-terrorism units.
-The festival has been referred to as one of the safest and professionally organized events of this scale in the region.
+We have developed our health & safety protocols, and we cooperate with professional services, first responders, police, firefighters and anti-terrorism units.
+The festival has been referred to as one of the safest and most professionally organized events of this scale in the region.
 We work closely with the local police and hospitals in the area.
-We put a lot of effort into training and we run exercises for our staff.
+We put a lot of effort into training, and we run exercises for our staff.

-Please help us keep you safe by reporting anything that looks suspicious to you and please make sure to follow the festival Rules and Regulations.
+Please help us keep you safe by reporting anything that looks suspicious to you and please make sure to follow the festival Rules and Regulations - we made then with your safety in mind!

 We are obliged by law to run luggage checks and to monitor the site of mass gatherings.
 Check our Rules & Regulations for more information about restrictions and prohibited items.
 Please help us make our job a bit easier and do your best to look after yourself and look out for others.